Rithvik50/EvironmentSensor/README.md

-# Air ,Humidity, and Temperature Quality Monitor
+# Air, Humidity , Light and Temperature Quality Monitor

 This project is an Arduino-based air quality monitor that measures air quality, temperature, humidity, and detects light presence.
 It utilizes a DHT11 sensor for temperature and humidity readings, an analog gas sensor for air quality monitoring, and a digital light sensor to detect light presence.